Consider booking in advance, timing your visit and researching before your visit to Eryri.

 The Park Authority has a number of toilets and facilities throughout the Park.

-Information about catching the Snowdon Sherpa to climb Snowdon.
+Information about catching the Sherpa’r Wyddfa to climb Yr Wyddfa.

 Guidelines for visiting the countryside sustainably and safely.